Fred Dinenage

-Frederick Edgar Dinenage (/ˈdaɪnɪdʒ/ DYE-nij; born 8 June 1942) is a British author, broadcaster and television presenter.
-His television career has spanned nearly 60 years, including the long-running children's programme How and ITV's regional programming in the south of England.
+Frederick Edgar Dinenage (/ˈdaɪnɪdʒ/ DYE-nij; born 8 June 1942) is an English author, broadcaster and television presenter.
+His television career has spanned over 60 years, including the long-running children's programme How and ITV's regional programming in the south of England.
 Dinenage retired from presenting regional news on ITV Meridian on 16 December 2021, after 38 years as a news anchor.